Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 ![The Teams navigation menu opened with a list of teams in it](../images/teams-list.png)

 By scrolling down you are able to navigate all your teams and their projects.
-If you bookmarked a team to keep it at hand, you can select bookmarks here to find that team faster.
-This also goes for the projects.
-Under each project's name you will find the team it is part of (see below).
+If you bookmarked a team or project to keep it at hand, you can select bookmarks to find it faster.
+Under each project's name you will find the team it belongs to (see below).

 ![Teams navigation menu opened and Bookmarks selected](../images/teams-bookmarks.png)